dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 :::

-:::{.example}
+:::{.example title="Closedness differs in the analytic topology"}
 Compare the classical topology on $\AA^1/\CC$ to the Zariski topology.

 Consider the set
 $A\da \ts{x\in \AA^1/\CC \st \norm{x} \leq 1}$,
 which is closed in the classical topology.

-But $A$ is not closed in the Zariski topology, since the closed subsets are finite sets or the whole space.
+However, $A$ is *not* closed in the Zariski topology, since the closed subsets are finite sets or the whole space.

 > Here the topology is in fact the cofinite topology.